polar-app/polar-app/packages/polar-mobile-app/android/fastlane/README.md

 ```
 fastlane android beta
 ```
-Submit a new Beta Build to Crashlytics Beta
+Deploy a new version to the Google Play internal testers track
-### android deploy
+### android production
 ```
-fastlane android deploy
+fastlane android production
 ```
 Deploy a new version to the Google Play